 Caregiver Support recognizes the needs of those caring for an aging loved one.
-This is an educational program that speaks directly to key aspects of the aging process— disease management, self-care, psychological changes, social stimulation, nutrition and many other factors that impact seniors and caregivers.
-Participants receive individual and/or group counseling, and are encouraged to attend clinician-supervised group sessions that provide valuable peer support (a number of the caregivers are themselves seniors).
-Caregivers responsible for an elderly loved one, and who are living east of Route 112, can take advantage of the Caregiver Support Program.
-Services are provided in our Riverhead Family Center, Brookhaven Family Center, and other locations within the community.
+Educational programs speak directly to key aspects of the aging process— disease management, self-care, psychological changes, social stimulation, nutrition and many other factors that impact seniors and caregivers are available to groups and businesses.
+Participants can receive individual and/or group counseling, and are encouraged to attend clinician-supervised group sessions that provide valuable peer support (a number of the caregivers are themselves seniors).

 208 Roanoke Avenue, Riverhead 11901

 Middle Country Library, 575 Middle Country Road, Selden 11784